 Through my legal experience, I’ve experienced firsthand the Government’s position regarding the Second Amendment rights of individuals.
 I’ve also seen how Government regulation can hamper an industry and make it difficult for individuals to operate companies successfully without bearing excruciating burdens.

 Most importantly, unlike a number of other individuals who serve on the Board, I’ve laid out what I would like to see the NRA pursue in the future.
-Those issues include: pushing to bring firearms education back to schools, having NRA affiliated clubs sponsor public outreach days to allow members of the community how to safely handle firearms, as well as shoot them, and address the reputation the NRA has amongst the mainstream media, the general public, and even some of its members.
+Those issues include: pushing to bring firearms education back to schools, having NRA affiliated clubs sponsor public outreach days to allow members of the community to learn how to safely handle firearms, as well as shoot them, and address the reputation the NRA has amongst the mainstream media, the general public, and even some of its members.
 You can find some of those ideas discussed in the "Platform" section.

 If you elect me to the board, you can rest assured you have a friend who believes that NFA firearms (including machine guns) are guaranteed to the people in the Second Amendment.
 You’ll have an advocate who understands what the next generation of Second Amendment supporters want the NRA to say and do.
 And most importantly, you’ll have a person who is willing to listen to the ideas of members in order to make it happen.
-I've also included a list of companies and people who have endorsed me in my campaign for the board below.
+I've pledged to make myself accessible to the members and their concerns, because after all, the Board is there to serve you.